slingman/blog/_posts/2025-02-09-superbowl-sunday.md

     color:#fff;
   }
 </style>
 Lotus's birthday always falls on around Superbowl, the big American football event every year.
 We went to the mother-in-law's place to watch the big game and had wings.
+The wings were from Wingstop, it was aight.
+Mother-in-law's are still some of the best I have had.
 <p class="post-img-wrap">
   <img src="https://live.staticflickr.com/65535/54318153524_ac00bfe587_h.jpg">
 </p>